-\paragraph{Route III is unavailable: no tractable CDF.} Diffusion models are defined via score fields and sampling dynamics, not via closed-form densities or CDFs.
-Hence implicit CDF-based gradients are not accessible.
+\paragraph{Route III Is Unavailable: No Tractable CDF.} Diffusion models are defined via score fields and iterative sampling dynamics, not via closed-form densities or CDFs.
+Thus, implicit CDF-based gradients are inaccessible.

-\subsection{Flow-matching policies violate all three routes}
+\subsection{Flow-Matching Policies Violate All Three Routes}